Seamlessly Open Bank Account Germany Online: Your Ultimate Guide

 Key Takeaways

-• ✓ Video identification (VideoIdent) or PostIdent is standard for online account opening.
+• ✓ Video identification (VideoIdent) is a common verification method.

 How It Works